Simulating Rust's Self keyword via generics in Java

 Contents

-in Rust is by drawing a parallel between Rust and Java:
+Let us see what Self in Rust is by drawing a parallel between Rust and Java:

 standard libraries of both languages contain API for cloning a value,

-and comparing the APIs will help us to demonstrate Self
+and comparing the APIs will help us to demonstrate Self.

 The method